 Malaysia’s bustling capital of Kuala Lumpur is a fascinating melting pot of Tamil, Chinese, Malay, and indigenous cultures.
 Only 350 kilometers away is the island, city, and country of Singapore, which is one of the wealthiest countries in the world.
 Because of their vibrant cultures and proximity, many travellers make sure to visit both during their time in Southeast Asia.

-With the possibility to take a bus, train, plain, or car between these two Southeast Asian capitals, you have plenty of options for transportation from Kuala Lumpur to Singapore.
+With COVID restrictions loosening, you have the possibility to take a bus, train, plain, or car between these two Southeast Asian capitals, so there is no shortage of options for transportation from Kuala Lumpur to Singapore.
 Just remember – Singapore is its own country, so no matter which transport option you choose, you need to go through immigration.